-Having a Driving Licence is an important life skill which gives you the freedom to operate a vehicle when required.
-The Full Driving Licence is issued by DVLA (Driver and Vehicle Licensing Agency) and is valid until you are 70 years old, although you are required to renew the photocard every 10 years.
-There are many jobs that require a Full Driving Licence such as Real Estate Agents and Delivery Drivers.
+Having a Driving Licence is an important life skill which gives you the freedom to drive a car and get away from public transport.
+The Driving Licence is issued by DVLA (Driver and Vehicle Licensing Agency) and is valid until you are 70 years old, although you are required to renew the photocard every 10 years (because we all change as we get older).

-To be eligible for a Full Driving Licence, you must be at least 17 years of age and have passed both the theory test and the practical test.
+To be able to apply for a Full Driving Licence, you must be at least a minimum age of 17 years of age and have passed both the theory test and the practical test.

 To begin the process, you must apply for your Provisional Licence by visiting here.
 It costs £43.

 Next, you need to book and prepare for your Theory Test.
 This lasts for 90 minutes and has 2 sections.
 Click here to book.
 It costs £23.

 Finally, book and pass your practical test!
 It costs £62.
 You will need about 45 hours of lessons with an instructor to pass.